White Bear and Red Moon: Gameplay

 Resolution of combat can include various types of magic, the use of missile fire, and finally melee combat.
 The combat results are in the form of Combat Factor losses, which is one of the ratings on the counters.

 As is typical of many wargames, every friendly unit that is adjacent to an opposing unit must attack an adjacent opposing unit.
 Also each opposing unit adjacent to a friendly unit must be attacked.
 The exception to this is a unit inside a fortification, which is not forced to attack.

 This game includes a considerable amount of chrome, simulating the variety of heroes, creatures, and magic that were involved in the battles.
 This can be an appealing factor to those who enjoy games with a fantasy atmosphere.
 Heroes and superheroes can have a powerful impact on the outcome of the various battles.
 The extra details can add complexity to what would otherwise be a relatively simple board wargame.

 Reception

+In Issue 14 of Perfidious Albion, Bob Latter found "the physical value for the money must be exceptional, the graphics and components are excellent, the game is beautiful and imaginative, and any fan of Tolkien, Arthur or Conan and suchlike should not hesitate to rush to buy this."
+Four years later, Charles Vasey reviewed the edition titled Dragon Pass and commented, "it is a jolly little system with lots of elements of tactical warfare in it, provided you can accept that the armies should manoeuvre in true World War I style with long lines and fronts."
+Where Vasey felt this game fell down was its scenarios, writing, " Its scenarios are, almost without exception, badly designed and overlong with victory conditions of the worst kind."
+Vasey concluded, "This failing is not, however, fatal, and on balance I feel the game's splendours exceed its failures, but Greg [designer Greg Stafford] — do get some new scenarios."
+The following issue, Geoffrey Barnard weighed in about the Dragon Pass edition, saying, "it's still long, rather tedious and very colourful and atmospheric.
+In short it exposes a classic problem, whether its advantages outweigh its disadvantages - such is up to you to decide."
+Barnard's main issue with the game was that mass combat was not medieval in structure or intent.
+Barnard also called the scenarios "really very weak especially in the three-player game where one must control two capitals (one of which should be your own).
+All three sides sit and look at their opponents who in turn return their stares.
+Such equilibrium is no encouragement to go to war, whoever moves first risks the others attacking him."
+Barnard concluded, "Given these problems Dragon Pass is not a game I would play ...
+The game is still worthy of applause for its construction as a fantasy world, in which field it remains the unrivalled leader."